A Latent Factor Panel Approach to Spatiotemporal Causal Inference: The Causal Effect of PM on Birth Weight The Causal Effect of PM2.5 on Birth Weight

 To demonstrate the robustness of the factor confounding approach on this dataset, we next compare the causal effect estimates when explicitly leaving out potentially important measured confounders (Figure~\ref{fig:bw_combined}).
 By leaving out different subsets of covariates, we can assess how sensitive each estimator is to the presence of unmeasured confounding.
 We always adjust for spatial location and year, while varying the exclusion of the six remaining covariate groups.
 We compare three different estimators: DML under the NUC assumption, the IFE model, and our factor confounding method.
 For comparability with IFE, the factor confounding adjustment is applied within a partially linear specification in which the outcome is modeled as linear in the exposure.
 In the left panel of Figure \ref{fig:bw_combined}, we plot the causal effect estimates, grouped by the number of included covariate groups and colored by the estimator.
 Unsurprisingly, variation in estimates is greatest when the fewest covariates are included.
 In contrast, each estimator yields comparable estimates when all covariates are included, presumably because we reduce the residual correlation by conditioning on more potential confounders.
 The right panel of Figure \ref{fig:bw_combined} shows the standard deviation of estimates by estimator and the number of included covariates, as another way to visualize the sensitivity of each estimator to potential unmeasured confounding.
 DML (NUC), which does not incorporate any adjustment for unmeasured confounding exhibits substantial sensitivity to the adjustment set, exceeding the variability of both factor confounding and IFE estimates in almost all settings.
 IFE exhibits the second highest variability in estimates in nearly all settings, except when only one covariate group is included, where it shows the greatest variability.
 In contrast, the factor confounding model consistently yields the most stable estimates, showing the least sensitivity to the choice of included covariates relative to IFE and DML (NUC).

 Further, although the true causal effect is unknown, estimates from the factor confounding approach align more closely with previously published results.
-In Appendix Figure~\ref{fig:sensitivity_rmse}, we plot the RMSE of the estimates against the hypothetical causal effect across all ${6 \choose k}$ covariate subsets, colored by model and faceted by $k$.
+In Appendix Figure~\ref{fig:sensitivity_rmse}, we plot the RMSE of the estimates against the hypothetical causal effect across all $\binom{6}{k}$ covariate subsets, colored by model and faceted by $k$.
 Factor confounding consistently achieves the lowest RMSE for nearly all values of $k$ when the true causal effect is about $-15$ $g$ or smaller, whereas IFE tends to perform better when the effect exceeds $-15$ $g$.
 Prior meta-analyses and causal studies suggest effects in the range of $-16$ $g$ to $-28$ $g$ \citep{ghosh2021ambient, gilbert2021causal, uwak2021application, gong2022maternal}, supporting the plausibility of the factor confounding estimates.

-Finally, we examine the potential for interference by considering both the average exposure of the five nearest neighbors and the impact of prior-year pollution.
-Across DML (NUC), IFE, and factor confounding estimator, the estimated interference effects are all small and not statistically significant (Appendix Figure~\ref{fig:bw_interference}).
-However, for the direct effect, only the factor confounding estimator yields a stable and statistically significant estimate, whereas DML (NUC) and IFE fail to recover the signal.
+Finally, we conduct an additional sensitivity analysis to assess whether the estimated birth weight effects are influenced by spillovers from nearby areas or prior periods.
+Specifically, we augment the analysis with two additional exposure measures: the average PM$_{2.5}$ level among the five nearest neighboring ZIP codes and prior-year PM$_{2.5}$ exposure.
+The estimated spillover effects are small and not statistically significant across all methods (Appendix Figure~\ref{fig:bw_interference}).
+However, for the direct effect of local exposure, only FC remains stable and statistically significant, whereas DML (NUC) and IFE fail to recover the signal.